 Are You Looking to Invest in the Australian Dairy Industry?

 Are you looking to invest in the Australian dairy industry?
 On this page you will find information about the Australian dairy industry, statistics, production systems, international demand, and research and development progress.
-There is strong international interest in importing world class Australian dairy heifers to increase both the quality and quantity of milk production, especially from the Asian market.
+There is strong international interest in importing world class Australian dairy heifers, such as the Holstein Friesians Dairy Cattle/Heifers, to increase both the quality and quantity of milk production, especially from the Asian market.
 The following information highlights why people want to be a part of the Australian dairy industry.

 Australian Dairy Industry Statistics